 Ashley Wilder Smith

-Ashley Wilder Smith, PhD, MPH is Chief of the Outcomes Research Branch (ORB) of the Healthcare Delivery Research Program.
-Her program of research focuses on developing, advancing and promoting investigations related to improving current understanding of patient reported outcomes (PROs) and quality care for cancer patients, survivors and families.
+Ashley Wilder Smith, PhD, MPH, is Chief of the Outcomes Research Branch (ORB) at the National Cancer Institute (NCI).
+ORB is one of three Branches of the Healthcare Delivery Research Program.
+Dr. Smith’s program of research focuses on developing, advancing and promoting investigations related to understanding and improving patient reported outcomes (PRO) and quality care for cancer patients, survivors and families.

 Last Updated: 13 Apr 2016